Weymuth/zumo/BookComponentStandard.md

 `box-seam` maker · `file-earmark-plus` going deeper · `images` image index · `table` quick reference · `journal-text` notebook · `trophy` milestones

+**Battery levels:** `battery-full` full · `battery-half` half · `battery` low

+### 7.3 Mark inventory

+48 distinct icon files: 25 for the 24 families (BRAIN CHECK carries two), and 23 supporting marks.
+The shipped icon folder holds exactly these and nothing else — a library ships thousands of icons; a book ships the ones it uses, so that the folder can be asserted against this table in both directions.

 ---

 ## 8. Collisions